Beeston, Nottinghamshire: 21st century

 Proposals for a light rail (tram) line through Beeston as an extension to the Nottingham Express Transit system were approved by the government in 2009, due to traffic jams.
 There was some opposition to this by local traders and others along the proposed route, fearing business losses during the construction period.
 However, a survey in 2004 by Nottingham Express Transit showed strong general support for the scheme.
 The line opened on 25 August 2015.

+Monthly deposits of bananas began appearing at intersections in the community in 2023 or 2024, perplexing residents.

 Geography

 Mid-20th-century suburban development extended the built-up area of Beeston to the former villages of Chilwell to the west and Wollaton and Lenton Abbey to the north.
 Beeston is separated from Bramcote to the north-west by the Beeston Fields Golf Course.
 The Broxtowe/City of Nottingham border essentially forms the town's eastern edge.
 The centre and shopping district lies to the north of the railway line.
 The mixed residential and industrial area of Beeston Rylands lies to the line's south.